Uunchai: Box office

+Uunchai competed with Rocket Gang, which was released on the same day and emerged victorious.
+The film collected ₹1.81 crore at the domestic box office on its opening day.
+On its second day, it showed 50% growth and collected ₹3.64 crore.
+On the third day, it minted ₹4.71 crore.
+The film grossed ₹17.02 crore, by the end of first week.
+The film grossed total of ₹40.71 crore in India and ₹8.28 crore overseas for a total worldwide collection of ₹48.99 crore.

 Critical response

-Uunchai received positive reviews from critics.On review aggregator Rotten Tomatoes, the film holds an approval rating of 30%, based on 10 reviews.

 A critic for Bollywood Hungama gave the film 3.5 stars out of 5 and wrote, "Uunchai is a simple, emotional, family film with top-notch performances by the lead cast.
 However, the film suffers due to mediocre music and excessive length."
 Devesh Sharma of Filmfare gave the film 3.5 stars out of 5 and wrote, "It’s brave of Sooraj Barjatya to take senior actors and weave an ode to friendship around them.
 He tells a tale which unfolds at its own pace and will surely appeal to your heart."
 Himesh Mankad of Pinkvilla gave the film 3.5 stars out of 5 and wrote, "Uunchai is a well-made film.
 The emotions are relatable and the journey is motivating.
 Some trimming is needed in the second half, but it’s a heart-warming watch."
 Sonil Dedhia of News18 gave the film 3.5 stars out of 5 and wrote, "The beauty of the film is that none of its pitfalls eventually matter.
 It wins you over with its innocence and simplicity.
 Uunchai is uneven but heartfelt.
 Despite its flaws, the emotions connect."

 Renuka Vyavahare of Times of India gave the film 3.5 stars out of 5 and wrote, "It’s the performances that keep you interested despite a messy latter half.
 We wish the writing was stronger and did more justice to the fabulous cast."
 Shalini Langer of The Indian Express gave the film 3 stars out of 5 and wrote, "A bit fewer of several stretches towards the second half where the film meanders into more than one man-made crises, and this Uunchai would have been mission truly accomplished."
 Shubham Kulkarni of Koimoi gave the film 3 stars out of 5 and wrote, "Uunchai is made with a lot of heart and nostalgia involved.
 Watch it with no expectations and with the thought that it is a filmmaker who wants to talk about love and its purity."